-Asset Holdings Carparks: 6 Kerb and Gutter: 1,345m Surface Area: 28,133m 2 Desired Level of Service Statement Parking spaces are maintained for the purpose of parking, are clean, line marked and surface safe.
-Available Data • Asset data stored in end of year financial Fair Value asset database.
-Asset Data: pavement type, ancillary items, condition rating, and Fair Value calculations.
-Last Condition Survey Condition inspection undertaken in July 2015.
-General Assessment Condition Rating % Assets (\$ weighted) \$CRC of Condition 1 Near Perfect 15.3 \$362,956 2 Good 9.9 \$235,528 3 Satisfactory 74.4 \$1,761,291 4 Very Poor 0.2 \$3,700 5 Unserviceable 0.2 \$3,700 Total 100 \$2,367,175 Main Findings • Car parks are evaluated as a road pavement with low traffic.
-Deterioration is predominately based on environmental variables.
-The Nelson Bay CBD multi storey car park and the Council car parks on private property are not included in this data set.
-Future Actions Continue to maintain the existing assets.
-Western Donald Street car park - expression of interest is being sought for to review opportunities with the car parks in the Nelson Bay CBD.
-Previously all other car parks were managed by other teams across Council.
-These other car parks will now be consolidated and managed by Council's Civil Asset Team and will be inventoried, assessed for condition and valued in 2018/19.
-At the time of writing this SAMP, these works had commenced, though the costing of required works and the actual values is not completed.
+Asset Holdings Ke arparks: 6 erb and Gutter: 1,345m urface Area: 28,133m 2 Desired Level of Service Statement • Parking spaces are maintained for the purpose of parking, are clean, line marked and surface safe.
+Available Data • • air Value asset database. condition rating, and Fair Last Condition Survey Co Condition inspection undertaken in July 2015.
+General Assessment Co Condition Rating % Assets (\$ \$CRC weighted) of Condition 1 Near Perfect 15.3 \$362,956 2 Good 9.9 \$235,528 3 Satisfactory 74.4 \$1,761,291 4 Very Poor 0.2 \$3,700 5 Unserviceable 0.2 \$3,700 Total 100 \$2,367,175 Main Findings • Deterioration is predo The Nelson Bay CBI ated as a road pavemer cominately based on end compared multi storey car park a dre not included in this co vironmental variables. and the Council car parks Future Actions • sought for to review of CBD.
+Previously all other of Council.
+These other managed by Council assessed for condition this SAMP, these wo eet car park - expressio opportunities with the car parks were manage car parks will now be don't car parks will n ar parks in the Nelson Bay d by other teams across consolidated and d will be inventoried, 19.
+At the time of writing hough the costing of